saheedfaniran/Azure-GolangApp-Deployment/README.md

 Replace placeholders like `<AzureContainerRegistryServiceConnection>` and `<AzureSubscriptionServiceConnection>` with actual service connections defined in Azure DevOps.

 ---
+## 📡 Step 6: Setup Azure DevOps release pipeline
+You can seperate the build from the deployment by creating a release pipeline for Deployment into Kubernetes instead of joining into the same Azure pipeline for Docker build & Push to ACR

-## 📡 Step 6: Access the Application
+## 📡 Step 7: Access the Application

 After deployment, fetch the external IP: